MicrochipTech/egt_training_material_2023/README.md

-# egt_training_material_2023
+# Graphics Training Campagn WorldWide : EGT Material

-EGT Graphics Training related material.
+This repository contains the EGT Training material to provide a simple installation of the training material for Linux Hosts.